-October 11th marks Indigenous Peoples’ Day and the following month of November is Native American Heritage Month.
+October 10th marks Indigenous Peoples’ Day with the following month of November ushering in Native American Heritage Month.

 It is more important than ever for us to connect, discover, and amplify the first and full histories.
 The Stockbridge-Munsee Band of Mohican Indians were pushed from the Eastern seaboard across half a continent, forced to uproot and move many times to their present Land in Wisconsin, but the Muh-he-con-neok, the “People of the Waters That are Never Still,” are still here.

 For those who live in New England, you may be unaware that beneath your feet lies thousands of years of history.
 The Mohicans inhabited the Hudson River Valley for thousands of years before the arrival of Europeans.
 They hiked and hunted the woods, fished the waterways, and planted the soil with corn, beans, and squash.
 They created beautiful, artisanal things, from pottery to decorated clothing.
 In wintertime, they hunkered down in their wigwams alongside their families and told stories.
 Come spring, they gathered sap to make maple syrup.
 Memories were made here.
 Families were raised here.